Estate Asset Investigation for Attorneys & Fiduciaries

 Recovery & Transfer

-If assets are located, we recover and transfer them directly to the fiduciary-designated account.
-Recovery work requires temporary technical access to the private keys necessary to complete the transfer.
-Where a success fee applies, it is deducted from recovered assets prior to transfer — all remaining assets are transferred immediately and in full.
+Recovery — accessing an asset and transferring it for a success fee — applies to self-custodied cryptocurrency.
+Traditional assets we surface — bank and brokerage accounts, real property, unclaimed property held by the states — are documented in the findings report with the information the fiduciary or counsel needs to claim them through the institution or state program directly; we do not take custody of those assets or a percentage of them.
+Where cryptocurrency is recovered, we transfer it directly to the fiduciary-designated account.
+Recovery requires temporary technical access to the private keys necessary to complete the transfer.
+Where a success fee applies, it is deducted from recovered cryptocurrency prior to transfer — all remaining assets are transferred immediately and in full.
 Private keys and wallet credentials are never handled on an internet-connected machine.
 Devices are returned to the fiduciary.
 Forensic images and working copies are securely destroyed on engagement close.

 Fee Structure